 Local prosecutors agree with Chardymova’s assessment, even though psychiatrists say Moskvin, now in his early 50s, is improving.

 Since his prosecution, several of Moskvin’s colleagues quit their collaboration with him.
 His parents live in utter isolation as their community ostracizes them.
 Elvira suggested that she and her husband perhaps just kill themselves, but her husband refused.
 Both are in an unhealthy condition.

-Moskvin allegedly told authorities to not bother reburying the girls too deeply, as he will simply unbury them when he is released.
+Anatoly Moskvin allegedly told authorities not to bother reburying the girls too deeply, as he will simply unbury them when he is released.

-After this look at Anatoly Moskvin, examine the curious case of Carl Tanzler, the Key West doctor who fell in love with a patient and then kept her corpse.
+After this look at Anatoly Moskvin and the house of dolls case, examine the curious case of Carl Tanzler, the Key West doctor who fell in love with a patient and then kept her corpse.
 Or, read about Sada Abe, a Japanese man who loved his a woman so much, he murdered her and then kept her body as a sexual keepsake.